JoshMarino/gazebo_and_ros_control/README.md

 	print "Theta Diff: ", (theta_new/pi*180-theta_before_added_object), "\t", "New Torque: ", torque_new
 ```

-that calculates the change in torque required to stabilize the end effector in the presence of an added mass.
+This calculates the change in torque required to stabilize the end effector in the presence of an added mass.
 The new torque is found by augmenting the previous torque by multiplying the change in angle of the end-effector with the controller gain and previous torque.

 Be sure to import euler_from_quaternion from the tf.transformations, as Gazebo used quaternions to define the c-space of the end-effector.